Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 It all seemed very abstract and theoretical back in May.

-And and you also covered a another uh performance by uh Attorney General Holder uh just a few weeks ago uh w when uh in in in view of the plans to uh try Khalid Sheikh Mohammed in a civilian court in New York City.
+And you also covered another performance by Attorney General Holder just a few weeks ago in view of the plans to try Khalid Sheikh Mohammed in a civilian court in New York City.

-I'm a I'm a former member of the Army Reserve and in practical application if you're gonna start giving Miranda rights to people on the battlefield I suppose we're gonna have to have entire platoons and companies and divisions of lawyers actually to be deployed as a support team for for each combat you know unit so they can go out and and properly mirandize these guys so we can have a chain of evidence.
+And in practical application, if you're going to start giving Miranda rights to people on the battlefield, I suppose we're going to have to have entire platoons and companies and divisions of lawyers actually to be deployed as a support team for each combat unit so they can go out and properly mirandize these guys so we can have a chain of evidence.

-We're gonna have to shut down the entire firing back and forth and ask them to please let us collect the evidence so we can put it in the sealed evidence bag.
+We're going to have to shut down the entire firing back and forth and ask them to please let us collect the evidence so we can put it in the sealed evidence bag.

 Yeah, we needed Eric Holder on the beaches of Normandy with the yellow police tape to mark it off.